MickeJagekrans/segmenter/README.md

 The segmenter will segment the file into 8 second chunks.

-All video and audio streams in the original file will be made available with the
+All video and audio streams in the original file will be made available for viewing as
-DASH segmenter (because DASH is awesome).
+separate switchable bit rate streams.